 In order to open an offshore bank account you first need to know which banks to open with and which to avoid.

 The difference between the right bank and the wrong bank can be significant.
-For instance, you definitely don’t want to get stuck with a bank that charges absurd fees (or has hidden fees that you find out about later).
+If you don’t want to get stuck with a bank that charges absurd fees you need to follow the right steps.

-When looking for a bank, most people get stuck in the research phase and end up getting rejected because they went to the wrong branch, dealt with the wrong banker, or weren’t aware of the bank’s sensitivities and dislikes in the application phase.
+When looking for a bank, most people get stuck in the research phase and end up getting rejected.
+This is usually because they went to the wrong branch or dealt with the wrong banker.
+It’s also possible that they weren’t aware of the bank’s sensitivities and dislikes in the application phase.

 Likewise, a common mistake occurs when applicants accidentally red-flag themselves on paper, on the phone, or during the in-person meeting.

-Unfortunately, while finding the right bank can cost as little as $197, a lot of people still pay between $500 and $3,000 for a single bank introduction to service providers who claim they can open bank accounts or help you get “pre-qualified”.
+Unfortunately, a lot of people still pay between $500 and $3,000 for a single bank introduction to service providers who claim they can open bank accounts or help you get “pre-qualified”.

-On the other hand, if you have actionable information and support going into the application process, you can avoid all the problems and expensive mistakes that others make.
+On the other hand, you can avoid all the problems and expensive mistakes that others make.
+You just need actionable information and support going into the application process.

 With GlobalBanks Insider, you’ll get access to everything you need to bank offshore – identify the best banks, the personal contacts to open accounts, and the latest strategies, tips, and hacks that’ll ensure you will have the cost-effective and affordable offshore banking experience possible.